omega552003/EISA_Config_DFI0400.CFG/README.md

 # EISA_Config_DFI0400.CFG
-An atempt to create the DFI E586-IPE's EISA Configuration file from scratch.
+An attempt to create the DFI E586-IPE's EISA Configuration file from scratch.

 Revision: 0.03